Beta2026 Launch

 At £600-£1,500 total, mediation is far cheaper than court.

-How Much Are Family Court Costs?
+How Much Are Family Court Fees and Costs?

 Family court costs vary enormously depending on whether your case is contested and how long it takes.
 Here's what you can expect: